Patoman90/Patrick-s-Milestone-Project-3/README.md

     web application.

 #User functionality and structure:
-    I used a navigation bar for users to navigate from page to page with a common layout across each page.
+    I used a navigation button for users to navigate from page to page with a common layout across each page.
     I also made sure I was allowing the user to Create data in the data base, Read data, Update or edit the existing data and to allow them functionality to Delete data.

 #Attribution and resources: